nichtgedacht/JetiMiniVario2/README.md

-# JetiMiniVario
+# JetiMiniVario2

 ## What it is
-JetiMiniVario is a variometer and altimeter.
+JetiMiniVario2 is a variometer and altimeter.
 Optionally, a Ublox GNSS module (M8 or M10) can be connected.

 JetiMiniVario was developed to detect smallest air movements with a DLG.